 Best credit card for large groups that need lounge access

 Ritz-Carlton credit card is the best card for Priority Pass benefits.
 The card gives you unlimited visits and unlimited guests.
 You can add authorized users for free and the authorized users can bring unlimited guests.
 The card gives you $28 person in restaurant credits for the cardholder + one guest (and authorized user + 1 guest).
 That’s $112 total in restaurant credits if the cardholder and the authorized user are traveling with two guests.

 It’s not straightforward to get this credit card though.
 You need to open a Chase Marriott card (Marriott Bonvoy Boundless or Marriott Bonvoy Bold Credit Card) and wait for one year.
 Then you can call Chase and change your Marriott card to a Ritz-Carlton card.
 Note that you will need $10,000 in credit line with Chase to get the Ritz-Carlton card.
 If you have high credit lines in other Chase cards, you can move them to the Marriott card before calling Chase.

 Maximizing Priority Pass Benefits

-Frequent travelers can to recoup the hefty annual fee on their travel credit cards simply by using their Priority Pass benefits effectively.
+Frequent travelers can recoup the hefty annual fee on their travel credit cards simply by using their Priority Pass benefits effectively.
 If an airport that you visit frequently (such as your home airport) has a lounge covered by Priority Pass, you will get your biggest bang for the buck.
 If your commonly used airport has a restaurant that is covered by Priority Pass, you will you can get approximately $30 per person per visit.
 You can maximize your benefits even further by bringing guests.